Pylons/pyramid/docs/designdefense.rst

 developer.
 It was also strange for the Pylons and BFG development communities to be in competition for the same set of users, given how similar the two frameworks were.
-So the Pylons and BFG teams began to work together to form a plan to "merge".
+So the Pylons and BFG teams began to work together to form a plan to merge.
 The features missing from BFG (notably :term:`view handler` classes, flash messaging, and other minor missing bits), were added, to provide familiarity to ex-Pylons users.
 The result is :app:`Pyramid`.

 The Python web framework space is currently notoriously balkanized.
 We're truly hoping that the amalgamation of components in :app:`Pyramid` will